Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 --- Page 52 (OCR) ---

-"Fee Schedule(s)" means the complete listing —_— Rate(s) for specific services that is payment for each unit of service allowed based on applicable Coded Service Identifier(s) for Covered Services.
+"Fee Schedule(s)" means the complete listing of guy Rate(s) for specific services that is payment for each unit of service allowed based on applicable Coded Service Identifier(s) for Covered Services.
 "Global Case Rate" means the all-inclusive gg Rate which includes facility, professional and physician services for specific Coded Service Identifier(s) for Covered Services.
-“Inpatient Services" means Covered Services provided by a facility to a Member who is admitted and treated as a registered inpatient, is assigned a licensed bed within the facility, remains assigned to such bed and for whom a room and board charge is made.
+"Inpatient Services" means Covered Services provided by a facility to a Member who is admitted and treated as a registered inpatient, is assigned a licensed bed within the facility, remains assigned to such bed and for whom a room and board charge is made.
 "Observation" means the services furnished on the facility's premises, including use of a bed and periodic monitoring by nursing or other staff, which are Medically Necessary to evaluate a Member's condition and determine if the Member requires an inpatient admission to the facility.
 Such determination shall be in compliance with Policies or Regulatory Requirements.
-“Outlier Rate" means the payment applied to an admission which exceeds the outlier threshold as set forth in the PCS or in compliance with Policies or Regulatory Requirements.
+"Outlier Rate" means the payment applied to an admission which exceeds the outlier threshold as set forth in the PCS or in compliance with Policies or Regulatory Requirements.
-“Outpatient Services" means Covered Services provided by a facility to a Member who is admitted and treated as a registered outpatient within the facility.
+"Outpatient Services" means Covered Services provided by a facility to a Member who is admitted and treated as a registered outpatient within the facility.
-“Patient Day" means each approved calendar day of care that a Member receives in the facility, to the extent such day of care is a Covered Service under the terms of the Member's Health Benefit Plan, but excluding the day of discharge.
+"Patient Day" means each approved calendar day of care that a Member receives in the facility, to the extent such day of care is a Covered Service under the terms of the Member's Health Benefit Plan, but excluding the day of discharge.
-"Percentage Rate" means the guy Rate that is a percentage of Eligible Charges billed by a provider for Covered Services.
+“Percentage Rate" means the gg Rate that is a percentage of Eligible Charges billed by a provider for Covered Services.
-"Per Diem Rate" means the gag Rate that is the all-inclusive fixed payment for Covered Services rendered on a single date of service.
+"Per Diem Rate" means the jy Rate that is the all-inclusive fixed payment for Covered Services rendered on a single date of service.
-"Per Hour Rate" means the ggg) Rate that is payment based on an increment of time for Covered Services.
+"Per Hour Rate" means the gg Rate that is payment based on an increment of time for Covered Services.
-"Per Relative Value Unit" ("RVU") means the Ig Rate for each unit of service based on the CMS, State Agency or other (e.g., American Society of Anesthesiologists (ASA)) defined Relative Value Unit (RVU).
+"Per Relative Value Unit" ("RVU") means the J Rate for each unit of service based on the CMS, State Agency or other (e.g., American Society of Anesthesiologists (ASA)) defined Relative Value Unit (RVU).
-"Per Service Rate" means the jg Rate that is payment for each service allowed based on applicable Coded Service Identifier(s) for Covered Services.
+"Per Service Rate" means the J Rate that is payment for each service allowed based on applicable Coded Service Identifier(s) for Covered Services.
-"Per Unit Rate" means the qq Rate that is payment for each unit of service allowed based on applicable Coded Service Identifier(s) for Covered Services.
+"Per Unit Rate" means the ggg Rate that is payment for each unit of service allowed based on applicable Coded Service Identifier(s) for Covered Services.
-"Per Visit Rate" means the jug Rate that is the all-inclusive fixed payment for one encounter for Covered Services.
+"Per Visit Rate" means the qq Rate that is the all-inclusive fixed payment for one encounter for Covered Services.
-"Provider Charges" means the regular, uniform rate or price Provider determines and submits to Ng as charges for Health Services provided to Members.
+"Provider Charges" means the regular, uniform rate or price Provider determines and submits to J as charges for Health Services provided to Members.
 Such Provider Charges shall be no greater than the rate or price Provider submits to any person or other health care benefit payor for the same Health Services provided, regardless of whether Provider agrees with such person or other payor to accept a different rate or price as payment in full for such services.
-“Short Stay" means an inpatient hospital stay that is less than a specified number of calendar days in compliance with Policies and/or Regulatory Requirements.
+"Short Stay" means an inpatient hospital stay that is less than a specified number of calendar days in compliance with Policies and/or Regulatory Requirements.
 # ARTICLE Il
 GENERAL PROVISIONS
 Billing Form and Claims Reporting Requirements.
-Provider shall submit all Claims on a CMS 1500 or CMS 1450/UB-
-## 04
-claim form or its successor form(s) as applicable based on the Health Services provided in accordance with Policies or applicable Regulatory Requirements.
-Provider shall report all Health Services in accordance with the Coded Service
+Provider shall submit all Claims on a CMS 1500 or CMS 1450/UB- 04 claim form or its successor form(s) as applicable based on the Health Services provided in accordance with Policies or applicable Regulatory Requirements.
+Provider shall report all Health Services in accordance with the Coded Service Washington Enterprise Provider Agreement PCS it.
+3 (RRRRHRRRR